beykiin/Bootcamp-Unity-Grup53/README.md

 <div align="center">
     <h3>GAME DESCRIPTION:</h3>
     <p>Soul Harmonizer is a 3D action-adventure game full of emotional exploration that takes players on the adventure of an amnesiac main character.
 The game begins with the main character opening his eyes in a forest.
 The character reinvents himself and improves his abilities through the various emotions he discovers over time.</p>
-    <b>Emotional Explorations and Skill Development:</b>
+    <div><b>Emotional Explorations and Skill Development:</b>
     The main character explores emotions such as anger, compassion, and fear.
-For example, he strengthens his combat abilities by controlling his anger, or uses his compassion to gain forest animals as pets.
+For example, he strengthens his combat abilities by controlling his anger, or uses his compassion to gain forest animals as pets.</div>
-    <b>Nature and Forest Themed Locations:</b>
+    <div><b>Nature and Forest Themed Locations:</b>
     Players adventure in a world filled with vast and detailed forests to explore.
-A dynamic environment is presented; Day and night cycles add depth to the game.
+A dynamic environment is presented; Day and night cycles add depth to the game.</div>
-    <b>Enhanced Storytelling:</b>
+    <div><b>Enhanced Storytelling:</b>
     The game offers an in-depth story that tells the character's journey to recall his past and memory.
-As we watch the main character grow emotionally and mentally, players go on an emotional journey with him.
+As we watch the main character grow emotionally and mentally, players go on an emotional journey with him.</div>
-    <b>Strategic Combat and Puzzle Solving:</b>
+    <div><b>Strategic Combat and Puzzle Solving:</b>
     In addition to improving combat abilities, the game also encourages puzzle solving and strategic thinking.
-It offers a dynamic combat system where each emotion is integrated with a different usage style and game mechanics.
+It offers a dynamic combat system where each emotion is integrated with a different usage style and game mechanics.</div>
 </div><hr>

 <div align="start">